GW190521: Search for Echoes due to Stimulated Hawking Radiation from Black Holes: Coherent WaveBurst (cWB) search

+As an independent method, we then used the model-agnostic cWB package to test the robustness of the evidence for echoes.
 The cWB package is a pipeline specialized in reconstructing GW signals by making minimal assumptions regarding the waveform morphology.
 To perform such reconstruction, we start by searching for burst of energy excess that are coherent (coherent energy $E_{C}$), in the time-frequency domain, in multiple detectors.
 During its workflow, the software defines a coherent statistics that is related to the signal-to-noise ratio (SNR) in the detector.
 Once the waveform is estimated, it is subtracted from the data and the null energy $E_{N}$ is estimated.
 As a measure of the coherence of the signal the network correlation coefficient as $cc=E_{C}/(E_{C}+E_{N})$, which satisfies $0\leq cc\leq1$.
 The cc parameter is one of the multiple search thresholds that triggers have to satisfy, usually $cc>0.7$ is required to claim a potential detection.
 As final products, cWB is capable of producing a reconstructed waveform and sky-location analysis.

-We first reproduce GW190521 main event's detection (see Fig.\ref{CWBpixels}a) in agreement with Fig.2 of \cite{GW190521cwb}.
-We reconstruct the spectrogram of the event+post-merger echoes using all the recommended search parameters \cite{cWB}, but allowing for separations of $\gtrsim$1 second (Fig.\ref{CWBpixels}b).
-In order to quantify their significance and sky-location, we can further subtract the best-fit GR template from the strain data and look for the echo-only cWB signal with lower thresholds (Fig.\ref{CWBpixels}c).
-The comparison between the reconstructed model-agnostic waveform (cWB) and the best-fit stimulated Hawking radiation waveform (PyCBC) can be seen in Figs.\ref{Fig1}a and \ref{Fig1}b (high thresholds) and \ref{Fig1}c (low thresholds).
+We first reproduce GW190521 main event's detection (see Fig. \ref{CWBpixels}a) in agreement with Fig. 2 of \cite{GW190521cwb}.
+We reconstruct the spectrogram of the event+post-merger echoes using all the recommended search parameters \cite{cWB}, but allowing for separations of $\gtrsim$1 second (Fig. \ref{CWBpixels}b).
+In order to quantify their significance and sky-location, we can further subtract the best-fit GR template from the strain data and look for the echo-only cWB signal with lower thresholds (Fig. \ref{CWBpixels}c).
+The comparison between the reconstructed model-agnostic waveform (cWB) and the best-fit stimulated Hawking radiation waveform (PyCBC) can be seen in Figs. \ref{fig:sub-1} and \ref{fig:sub-2} (high thresholds) and \ref{fig:sub-3} (low thresholds).
 We notice that (apart from a rogue pixel at $\approx80$Hz for the lower threshold search), both methods achieve qualitatively consistent post-merger waveforms.
 Given this analysis, we obtained not only the event' spectrogram but also its sky localization and its statistical significance, both the main event and post-merger signal (see Table \ref{Table_cwb}).

-The energy estimation using two independent methods are also in agreement $10^{+9}_{-7}\%$ and $13^{+16}_{-7}\%$ for PyCBC and cWB respectively (see \cite{sup} for further details).